SkyeYXL/ecs/intl.en-US/Pricing/Billing methods/No Fees for Stopped Instances (VPC-Connected).md

 ## Applicable resources

-This feature recycles some resources while retaining ECS instances to reduce the overall costs.
+This feature recycles some resources while retaining ECS instances to reduce overall costs.

 -   The No Fees for Stopped Instances \(VPC-Connected\) feature is applicable to the following resources:
     -   ECS instances \(including vCPUs and memory\)